demisto/demisto-sdk/README.md

 **Examples**:
 `DEMISTO_API_KEY=<API KEY> demisto-sdk run-playbook -p 'playbook_name' -u 'https://demisto.local'.`
-This will run the playbook `playbook_name` in demisto instance `https://demisto.local` and will wait for the playbook to finish its run.
+This will run the playbook `playbook_name` in Demisto instance `https://demisto.local` and will wait for the playbook to finish its run.

 ## In the code
 You can import the SDK core class in your python code as follows: